 On March 26, 2021, Governor Andrew M. Cuomo signed Executive Order 26.1, which directs executive state agencies that provide direct public services to offer language assistance services (translation and interpretation) to people with Limited English Proficiency (LEP).
 EO 26.1 amended the Governor’s Executive Order 26, originally issued in October 2011.

 In signing this Executive Order, Governor Cuomo recognized that there are millions of New Yorkers who do not speak English as their primary language and have limited ability to read, speak, write, or understand English.
 For these New Yorkers, their LEP status presents potential barriers to accessing important government programs and services.

-- Each executive state agency that provides direct public services is required to offer interpretation services between to individual in their primary language with respect to the provision of services or benefits.
+- Each executive state agency that provides direct public services is required to offer interpretation services to individuals in their primary language with respect to the provision of services or benefits.

 - The agencies are also required to appoint a Language Access Coordinator and to publish a Language Access Plan.

-What are the six most common non-English languages spoken in New York State?
+What are the ten most common non-English languages spoken in New York State?

-At the moment, the top six languages are:
+At the moment, the top ten languages are: